UoMResearchIT/r-tidyverse-digital-humanities/_episodes_rmd/10-wrap-up.Rmd

 ## Know that your code is doing the right thing

 Make sure to test your functions!
+We haven't had time to cover testing in any depth in this course.
+The [testthat](https://github.com/hadley/testthat) package makes testing your code much easier (and even claims to make it "fun").

 ## Don't repeat yourself